hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

     </dependencies>
 </profile>
 ```
-Now we can write some testing codes and run on Tomcat container.
+Now we will write some testing codes.

 ## Testing Jakarta Components